petar-p/Responsive-Web-Page/README.md

-# Responsive-Web-Page
+# Responsive Web Page

 ##Scope
-Building a responsive webpage using HTML5, CSS3 and jQuery.
+###Building a responsive webpage using HTML5, CSS3 and jQuery.

 ###Desktop layout